dkoslicki/ARK/README.md

 ## Further Notes ##
 If your installation of dna_utils results in the executable being located in a non-standard location, specify this location using the option ` -k /path/to/./kmer_counts_per_sequence `

 It is very important that your installation of BLAS matches the architecture of your hardware (if not, significant increases in computation time might be observed).
-We recommend using OpenBLAS!
+We recommend using OpenBLAS.